noenemy/aws-eduverse/README.md

 copilot pipeline update
 ```

-You can also follow command to confirm status of pipeline.
+You can also use following command to confirm status of pipeline.

 ```bash
 copilot pipeline status